UK to launch 100,000 genomes project as Obama backs DNA drive

 The twin projects show the accelerating work by researchers to understand the underlying basis of diseases and develop medicines targeted to the genetic profile of individual patients.

-Obama will announce the U.S. plan to analyze genetic information from more than 1 million American volunteers on Friday as a central part of an initiative to promote so-called precision medicine, officials said.
+Obama will announce the U.S. plan to analyse genetic information from more than 1 million American volunteers on Friday as a central part of an initiative to promote so-called precision medicine, officials said.

-The 100,000 genomes project in England, meanwhile, was first unveiled by the British government two years ago -- but the 11 centers charged with collecting samples will only begin full-scale recruitment from next week.
-The aim is to complete the program by the end of 2017.
+The 100,000 genomes project in England, meanwhile, was first unveiled by the British government two years ago -- but the 11 centres charged with collecting samples will only begin full-scale recruitment from next week.
+The aim is to complete the programme by the end of 2017.

 Such large-scale genomic research has become possible because the cost of genome sequencing has plummeted in recent years to around $1,000 per genome.
 That is a far cry from 15 years ago when it cost some $3 billion to get the first human genome.